kungfoo/ergon-gradle-goodies-versioning/README.md

 Since this project itself now uses the versioning plugin:

-- Update releasenotes and readme
+- Update release notes and readme
 - Commit
 - Create a tag
 - git push --tags
-- gradle uploadArchives releases the version described by that tag.
-- or: use this job: http://jenkins.ergon.ch/job/ergon.gradle.goodies.release
+- release to the wild, wild web.
 - rinse, repeat.